mrp089/simvascular.github.io/README.md

 </div>
 ```

+Try to keep the formatting for the locations consistent with the other news announcements.

-All put together, the new panel for recent news would have the following code.
+All put together, an example of a new news announcement would resemble the following.

 ```
 <div class="newNews">